About / Green Power

 Considering going with solar?
 Check out the Tennessee Valley Solar Calculator-tailored to conditions and prices in the region-to see if solar is right for you.

-- Green Power Providers enables customers to install small-scale generation at their homes and businesses, selling 100% of the output to TVA through 20-year agreements at retail prices with generation incentives appearing on their MLGW bills.
-System sizes range from 500 watts (W) to 50 kilowatts (kW).
-TVA has 5 MW earmarked for residential projects and 5 MW for non-residential projects in 2017.
+- Green Power Providers enables customers to install small-scale generation at their homes and businesses, selling 100% of the output to TVA through 20-year agreements with generation incentives appearing on their MLGW bills.
+Residential and small business systems (MLGW rates E-1 and E-2/GSA part 1), up to 10 kW of generation capacity, are paid $0.09 per kWh generated.
+Systems larger than 10 kW, as well as customers on any other electric rate, are paid $0.075 per kWh.
+Eligible system sizes range from 500 watts (W) to 50 kilowatts (kW).
+TVA has 5 MW earmarked for residential projects and 5 MW for non-residential projects in 2018.

 -Access MLGW forms.